2:25-cv-00965

 III.
 The Accused Instrumentality

-- The accused instrumentalities are Defendant’s mobile applications, such as PUBG Mobile and WeChat, and their use of push messaging technology and services like Firebase Cloud Messaging to send messages to those applications in the United States (Compl. ¶1, 22).
+- Product Identification: The accused instrumentalities are Defendant Tencent's mobile applications, including but not limited to PUBG Mobile and WeChat, and their use of push messaging technology and services, such as Firebase Cloud Messaging.
+(Compl. ¶1, ¶22).

 IV.
 Analysis of Infringement Allegations